iamkanishka/Angular-NGRX/README.md

 38. Implement auth User token for http API Calls using HTTP Interceptors in Angular
 39. Access ngrx State in CanActivate Route Guard for Protecting routes in Angular
 40. Fixing the Logout Bug to prevent multiple HTTP API Calls in the NGRX Angular
+41. Introduction to NGRX Router Store.
+Install Router Store for Dispatching Route Actions in Angular
+42.